LunchTimeCode/amisane/README.md

 ### Platform Reproducibility

 When running amisane on the same file on different platforms, the hash can vary because of the different newline characters that are used on different platforms.
-So you should use prepare and check on the same platform not on the mixed.
+So you should use prepare and check on the same platform.

 ### Glossary